 Aviation Safety Network website for information on aviation safety in Lebanon.

 Staff at the Australian Embassy in Beirut have been advised against travelling on flights that cross Syrian airspace.
-If you have concerns you should contact the relevant airline before booking.
+If you have concerns, contact the relevant airline before booking.
 Flights paths are subject to change.

 You're subject to all local laws and penalties, including those that appear harsh by Australian standards.
 Research local laws before travelling, especially for an extended stay.